AmirF00/JWT/README.md

 4. Sign the token using the CSS file contents
 5. Use the modified token to access admin data

+### Lab 4: JKU Header Injection Attack
+1. Login as regular user
+2. Get the JWT token
+3. Create a new token with modified JKU header pointing to malicious JWK Set
+4. Sign the token using the malicious JWK Set keys
+5. Use the modified token to access admin data

-## Warning
+## 🔒 Security Notes
-⚠️ This is a deliberately vulnerable application for educational purposes only.
-Do not use this code in production.
+⚠️ **WARNING**: This application is deliberately vulnerable and for educational purposes only.

-## Security Notes
-In a real application, you should:
+In a production environment, you should:
 - Never accept the 'none' algorithm
-- Use strong, random secrets for JWT signatures
+- Use strong, randomly generated secrets
 - Implement proper signature verification
+- Validate and sanitize all header parameters
+- Implement proper key management
-- Use appropriate role-based access control
+- Use appropriate access controls
-- Consider using proper session management

-## Contributing
+## 🤝 Contributing
-Feel free to contribute additional labs or improvements via pull requests.
+Contributions are welcome!
+Please feel free to submit pull requests.

-## License
+## 📝 License
 This project is for educational purposes only.
 Use at your own risk.

+## ⚠️ Disclaimer
+This project contains intentionally vulnerable code.
+Do not use any of this code in production environments.

+## 🙏 Acknowledgments
+- JWT.io for JWT debugging tools
+- Node-JOSE for JWT/JWK functionality
+- Express.js team

+---
+Created with ❤️ for educational purposes